jsiek/B522-PL-Foundations/Unification.lagda.md

 with each recursive call.
 The numbers are

 1. the number of variables in the equations,
-2. the number of operators (non-variable nodes) in the equations,
+2. the number of operators in the equations,
 3. the number of equations.

 We prove that this particular lexicographic ordering is well-founded